 Looking for Peer Support?

 The Kelty Mental Health Resource Centre provides information and support to BC children, youth and their families on mental health and substance use issues.
-The Centre offers peer support to youth and parents and to individuals struggling with eating disorders so that they can find the resources they need to make informed decisions and gain access to appropriate services.
+The Centre offers peer support to youth and their families so that they can find the resources they need to make informed decisions and gain access to appropriate services.

 The Centre is located at Children's Hospital in Vancouver and is a free resource for all BC youth and families.
 It is open Monday to Friday from 10:00 a.m. - 5:00 p.m.